Tyrod Taylor Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 Matchup vs. Miami

-- Taylor threw a touchdown pass four times over those matchups against the Dolphins, and threw multiple TD passes against them once.
+- Taylor threw multiple touchdown passes one time over those matchups against the Dolphins, and threw for a touchdown against them four times.

 - Note: Taylor's stats vs. Dolphins date back to 2016.

-- The Dolphins have the NFL's 31st-ranked pass defense this season, allowing 303.8 yards per game through the air.
+- The Dolphins have the NFL's 31st-ranked pass defense this season, surrendering 303.8 yards per game through the air.

-- The Dolphins have conceded 17 passing TDs this season (2.1 per game), ranking them 29th among NFL defenses.
+- The Dolphins have surrendered 17 touchdowns through the air (2.1 per game).
+They are 29th in the league in that category.

 Recent Performances